 nordvpn app

 A virtual private network (VPN) is the best tool to protect your IP address.
 Nearly all the ways hackers get someone’s IP address are linked to online activities.
-Using a VPN to protect your online activities can block most of the paths to hackers seeing your IP, as you can read in our guide — does a VPN protect you from hackers
+Using a VPN to protect your online activities can block most of the paths to hackers seeing your IP, as you can read in our “Does a VPN protect you from hackers?” guide.
+In fact, even hackers use VPNs to protect their identities when conducting illegal activities online.

 When you connect to a VPN server, it hides your actual IP address and replaces it with its own IP.
 A hacker will only be able to see the VPN’s IP address, which has no details about your device, ISP or actual location.
 Plus, the VPN encrypts your traffic, which means no one will know what you’re doing online.